This information is intended for use by health professionals

 Adults and children aged 12 years and over:

-Initially 5-10mg once daily or on alternate days.
+Initially 5-10mg in the morning, daily or on alternate days.

 Method of Adminstration